uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 <img src="https://github.com/user-attachments/assets/e9ac2dca-b89a-47ee-86d6-31fa2b4c6160" width="500" height="500">

 ## Dependency
-The package is built on top of the Transformers developed by the HuggingFace.
+The package is built on top of the Transformers developed by HuggingFace.
 We have the requirement.txt to specify the packages required to run the project.

 ## Available Models